R Kelly has been dropped by representatives following more harrowing sexual assault allegations.

 The R&B singer has apparently seen his lawyer, publicist and assistant walk away following the severity of the sexual assault allegations outlined on a new and disturbing BBC Three documentary.

 Fresh allegations claimed that the 51-year-old singer “knowingly and intentionally infected” a 19-year-old woman with an STD.
-On top of that, Far Out Magazine recently reported the claims laid out R Kelly groomed a 14-year-old girl to be his “fucking pet” and ordered her to crawl around and perform oral sex on him and others on request.
+On top of that, Far Out Magazine recently reported the claims laid out R Kelly groomed a 14-year-old girl to be his “fuck pet” and ordered her to crawl around and perform oral sex on him and others on request.
 The latest allegations are just another in a string of claims made by ex-girlfriends and others close to the singer.

 Following the allegations, the BBC claim that R Kelly’s executive assistant of over 10 years, Diana Copeland, has resigned.
 On top of that, it has been confirmed that Linda Mensch, R Kelly’s entertainment attorney of four years, has also walked away.
 She said in a statement: “I no longer represent R. Kelly.
 My resignation was unrelated to any allegations related to Mr. Kelly’s social life.”